mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     typeof(self) :==: operation type(self, x, null);
     ```

     Given that you need the operation type in the end.
-You most probably need to change the implementation of the rules contributing to the `operation type` to only use "one side".
-If the type of the expression is simply the type of the variable `x` you can omit it.
+You probably need to change the implementation of the rules contributing to the `operation type` only to use "one side."
+If the type of the expression is simply the type of the variable `x`, you can omit it.

     {{ answer_by('coolya') }}

 !!! question "What's Helgins?"

-    It's the old name of the type-system.
+    It's the old name of the type system.
 The name is nowadays not used anymore.

-!!! question "How is the relation between null and other types?"
+!!! question "What is the relation between null and other types?"

     Null is a subtype of every [reference](https://www.javatpoint.com/reference-data-types-in-java) type in Base Language/Java but not of primitive types.

-!!! question "What is variance?"
+!!! question "What does variance mean?"

     Detailed explanation:

     - [StackOverflow answer](https://stackoverflow.com/a/8482091/16577108)
     - [Covariance and Contravariance in Java](https://medium.com/@yuhuan/covariance-and-contravariance-in-java-6d9bfb7f6b8e)

-    > It is about the relationship between types and subtypes,
-    > about type conversion and to decide whether a method is overwritten or overloaded.
+    > It concerns the relationship between types and subtypes, type conversion, and deciding whether a method is overwritten or overloaded.

     Simple explanation: